YannaSmid/MirrorMode/README.md

 ### Contact

-If you stumble upon any problems or have any questions feel free to send me an email to y.e.smid@umail.leidenuniv.nl
+If you stumble upon any problems or have any questions feel free to send me an email to yanna.e.smid@gmail.com